 The Positional Approach

 The first strand in the literature relates to a positional conception of middle power.
 This classical strand is based on a structural realist approach to international relationships.
 Structural realist scholars argue that the international system has an independent effect on the behavior of the units (states).
 In his theory of international relations, Waltz defines international structures in terms of the ordering principles, the character of the units, and the relative distribution of capabilities among them.
 The behavior of the units varies according to their position in the international structure.
 Hence, realist scholars have found it necessary to differentiate among different positions in the system.
 Waltz recognized two positions: great powers and secondary states.
 Power transition theory scholars often look at the international structure as the ground of competition among great powers.
-Middle and small powers, due to their position in the structure, are assigned particular roles in this power struggle.
+Middle and small powers, due to their position in the structure, are assigned particular roles in this power struggle, such as mediation and peace building.
 Due to their position and capabilities, middle powers are states that are not major global powers, but which still can play a tangible role regionally and globally beyond that of small or weak states.
 Middle powers are not capable of directing the system—as great powers do—but neither are they the weakest members of the international system.
 Thus, their foreign policy derives from this in-between status.

 This positional conception of middle power assumes a basic level of material power that is required to achieve the status of middle power.
 According to Wight’s classical definition of the concept: “A middle power is a power with such military strength, resources and strategic position that in peacetime the great powers bid for its support, and in wartime, while it has no hope of winning a war against a great power, it can hope to inflict costs on a great power out of proportion to what the great power can hope to gain by attacking it.”

 From this perspective, scholars during the Cold War saw middle powers as those states that are not entirely dependent upon great powers, in contrast to small states.
 Instead, middle powers can support or challenge the hegemon.
 Classical middle power theorists assume that middle powers are status-seeking, security-maximizing, and interest-optimizing agents in the international system.
 Due to the constraints of size and capabilities in the face of great powers, middle powers are likely to adopt soft power strategies, with an emphasis on multilateral efforts and niche diplomacy in the pursuit of their national interests.
-As Keohane puts it, “a middle power is a state whose leader consider that it cannot act effectively, but may be able to have a systemic impact in a small group or through an international institution.”
+As Keohane puts it, “a middle power is a state whose leader considers that it cannot act effectively, but may be able to have a systemic impact in a small group or through an international institution.”
 Seeking compromise or influencing a small number of functional niches in the international system allows middle powers to gain leverage to exert their national interests.
 In short, classical middle power theorists have located this multilateral and liberal institutional outcome within a structural realist context.
 Middle powers act collaboratively and multilaterally not because they believe in liberal internationalism, but because they consider it to be the best way to achieve their interests.